 These three actual bridge designs are used to demonstrate the benefits of using a refined analysis approach recommended by this research work, as opposed to relying on the AASHTO Manual alone for load ratings.
-Even though the structures focused upon within this thesis are steel structures, the principles and approaches discussed in this thesis are also applicable to extending the useful lives of bridge types such as concrete girder-slab bridges, flat-slab bridges, and prestressed/post-tensioned girder bridges.
-Steel stringer bridges were studied due to TxDOT correspondence stating that steel I-beam bridges are deemed most critical at this time.^[8]
+Even though the structures focused upon in this report are steel structures, the principles and approaches discussed in this report are also applicable to extending the useful lives of bridge types such as concrete girder-slab bridges, flat-slab bridges, and prestressed/post-tensioned girder bridges.
+Steel stringer bridges were studied due to TxDOT correspondence stating that steel I-beam bridges are deemed most critical at this time.[8]
+These bridges have the highest live load to dead load ratio consequently an increases in live load causes much larger increase in the maximum stress in these bridges than in heavier concrete bridges and longer span steel bridges.

-1.3.
-OVERWEIGHT AND OVERSIZED TRUCKS IN TEXAS
+1.3 OVERWEIGHT AND OVERSIZED TRUCKS IN TEXAS

 The Central Permit Office (CPO) of TxDOT currently issues about 30,000 overweight/oversized permits a month.
 Of those permitted vehicles, it is estimated that about 10,000 are for overweight vehicles alone.
 In addition to these vehicles, the CPO also issues permits to vehicles covered under House Bill 2060.
 These "2060" permits allow vehicles to exceed legal gross loads by 5% and/or axle loads by 10%.
 With a "2060" permit, a vehicle is allowed to legally cross any bridge in the state of Texas, with the exception of interstate highway bridges, whether the bridge is load posted or not.
-In Fiscal Year 1995 alone, over 13,000 "2060" permits were purchased.
+In fiscal year 1995 alone, over 13,000 "2060" permits were purchased.
 With the recent North American Free Trade Agreement (NAFTA), it is estimated that the number of overweight vehicles will continue to increase on the Texas transportation system in the future.
-Recent research sponsored by TxDOT indicates that current legal limits for overloads will overstress certain bridge types.

-For only a \$75 yearly permit and \$15,000 bond, vehicles weighing 80,000 pounds can be operated on state and county roads designed for around 58,000 pounds.
+For only a \$75 yearly permit and \$15,000 bond, vehicles weighing 80,000 pounds can be operated on state and county roads designed for 58,000 pounds.
 Even heavier loads are allowed for agricultural vehicles.
 NAFTA alone will tend to increase the number of trucks requiring permits on the Texas highway system.
-Current analysis procedures based on AASHTO load distribution and impact factors indicate that stresses from current legal loadings and wheel patterns can exceed $0.9 F_y$.
+Current analysis procedures based on AASHTO load distribution and impact factors indicate that stresses from current legal loadings and wheel patterns can exceed 0.9 Fv.

-1.3.1.
-Related TxDOT Research Projects
+1.3.1 Related TxDOT Research Projects

 Some current and completed projects sponsored under the TxDOT research program have addressed issues related to overloads, permitting, and load rating.
-TxDOT Project 1266, "Overload Permit Procedures" has defined criteria for issuing permits for overweight vehicles on simple span bridges of various types.
+TxDOT Project 0-1266, "Overload Permit Procedures," has defined criteria for issuing permits for overweight vehicles on simple-span bridges of various types.
 The formulae developed allow for authorization of higher permit weights without additional engineering analysis.
 Some consideration of continuous spans was included in the project.
 The recommendations are based on a direct application of AASHTO design procedures of HS type trucks.
 No consideration was given to more realistic distribution of loads or for calibration to actual behavior.
-TxDOT Project 1323 addressed the Evaluation of Weight Tolerance Permits Authorized in House Bill 2060.
-The routing concerns of overweight vehicles have been addressed in TxDOT Projects 1482 and 1266.
+TxDOT Project 0-1323 addressed the Evaluation of Weight Tolerance Permits Authorized in House Bill 2060.
+The routing concerns of overweight vehicles have been addressed in TxDOT Projects 0-1482 and 0-1266.